mvysny/vaadin-simple-security/README.md

 public class AdminPage extends VerticalLayout {}
 ```

-We previously registered `SimpleViewAccessChecker` to observe all routes as they are navigated to.
+We previously registered `SimpleNavigationAccessControl` to observe all routes as they are navigated to.
-`SimpleViewAccessChecker` will read the annotations present on the route and will make a decision
+`SimpleNavigationAccessControl` will use `AnnotatedViewAccessChecker` to read the annotations present on the route
+and will make a decision
 whether to allow access or not.

 Please see the [Access Annotations](https://vaadin.com/docs/latest/security/advanced-topics/securing-plain-java-app/#access-annotations)